awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

 **Important**
 This process is a concise tutorial for uploading a small amount of test data\.
 For more information, see [Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.

-You can upload data to an Amazon ES domain for indexing using the Elasticsearch [index](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html) and [bulk](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) APIs from the command line\.
+You can upload data to an Amazon Elasticsearch Service domain for indexing using the Elasticsearch index and bulk APIs from the command line\.
 + Use the index API to add or update a single Elasticsearch document\.
 + Use the bulk API to add or update multiple Elasticsearch documents that are described in the same JSON file\.

-The following example requests use [curl](https://curl.haxx.se/), a common HTTP client\.
+The following example requests use [curl](https://curl.haxx.se/), a common HTTP client, for brevity and convenience\.
 Clients like curl can't perform the request signing that is required if your access policies specify IAM users or roles\.
 To successfully perform the instructions in this step, you must use an IP address\-based access policy that allows unauthenticated access, like you configured in [step 1](es-gsg-create-domain.md)\.

 You can install curl on Windows and use it from the command prompt, but Windows users might find it more convenient to use a tool like [Cygwin](https://www.cygwin.com/) or [the Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about)\. macOS and most Linux distributions come with curl pre\-installed\.